-Most investment strategies today are based on the idea that investors get paid to take on greater risk (for example, small caps) or on the existence of a return driver that can deliver above-market returns (for example, momentum).
+Most investment strategies today are based on the idea that investors get paid to take on greater risk (for example, small caps) or for the existence of a return driver that can deliver above-market returns (for example, momentum).

 The validation of these strategies is usually dependent on the culmination of two key elements.

-One, there is empirical evidence that an anomaly exists, often proven through the means of a backtest.
+One, there is empirical evidence that an anomaly exists, often proven through the means of a back test.

 And two, there is a theoretical explanation for why the anomaly exists as without a financially sound theory it might be just noise with little chance of repeating itself.